Ireland–Philippines relations: Diplomatic missions

 The Philippines is represented in Ireland by Antonio M. Lagdameo, non-resident Ambassador of the Philippines, who presented his credentials to President Michael D. Higgins on 19 April 2018.
-The Philippine Consulate in Dublin is headed by Honorary Consul Raymond Christopher Garrett who took office on 27 April 2019.
-The consulate is managed on a day-to-day basis by Director of Marketing and Communication Vanda Marie Brady.
-Mr. Garrett is the third honorary consul to Ireland, previously serving as director of operations under his predecessor Mark Congdon.
-Prior to this and prior to the opening of a short lived embassy the Honorary Consul position was help by John Ferris.
-Mr Ferris continues to be active in the Filipino community as a peace commissioner.

 On 30 May 2009, President Gloria Macapagal Arroyo swore in Ariel Abadilla, as the Philippine's first full-time resident ambassador to Ireland.
-The appointment followed the announcement by the Department of Foreign Affairs of plans to open a number of new embassies and consulates in 2009 in an effort to reach out to and be of service to more Filipinos abroad who continue to move out of the country for better employment opportunities.

 Ambassador Abadilla presented his letter of credence on 29 June 2009 to the President of Ireland, Mary McAleese at a ceremony held at the State Reception Room of Áras an Uachtaráin in Phoenix Park, Dublin.

 On 16 July 2012, the Philippine embassy in Ireland was closed and in October 2012 an Honorary Consul was appointed.
 In November 2021, Ireland reopened its embassy in Manila.